 - Close to the top of an avalanche, create a pocket of air in front of you with your hand, and push another one to the surface of the avalanche.
 Do it while you can move.

 - When buried, your luck is in other people rescuing you.

 - If you can get out, do it as fast as you can

 16. Getting Rescued

 If you already let people know where you were going before you got stranded in the snow, then the chances are that a rescue party is looking for you.
 Your chances of survival are greatly increased if you stay in one place rather than travel.
+The other way round is having a set of emergency radios to contact someone nearby.
+Check out the Sangean radio set, packed up with survival features.
 Rescue parties can sometimes take a couple of weeks to find you, so you might want to try to hold out until you are sure that the rescue has been given up.
 There have been many stories of people dying in cold climates simply because they didn’t believe that rescue was coming and tried to venture out independently.